Louisiana judge temporarily blocks abortion ban after U.S. Supreme Court ruling | Law-Order

 Louisiana judge temporarily blocks abortion ban after U.S. Supreme Court ruling

-The judge scheduled a July 8 hearing to decide whether to further enjoin enforcement of the abortion ban.
-Republican Attorney General Jeff Landry did not immediately respond to requests for comment.
+The Center for Reproductive Rights, which filed the lawsuit on the clinic's behalf, said abortion care is now resuming in the state after Giarrusso's order.
+The judge set a July 8 hearing to decide whether to further block enforcement of the ban.
+Republican Attorney General Jeff Landry did not respond to requests for comment.
 He hailed the Supreme Court's decision on Friday, and at an event said that those who challenge the state's bans were "in for a rough fight."

 The case is one of several challenging Republican-backed abortion laws under state constitutions after the U.S. Supreme Court's ruling.
 A Utah branch of Planned Parenthood on Saturday sued over that state's trigger ban, and abortion rights advocates plan to challenge an Ohio ban on abortions after six weeks that took effect on Friday.